XRPLF/xrpl-dev-portal/content/concepts/accounts/cryptographic-keys.md

 ### Seed

 A _seed_ value is a compact value that is used to [derive](#key-derivation) the actual private and public keys for an account.
 In a [wallet_propose method][] response, the `master_key`, `master_seed`, and `master_seed_hex` all represent the same seed value, in various formats.
-Any of these formats can be used to [sign transactions](transaction-basics.html#signing-and-submitting-transactions) in the [`rippled` APIs](http-websocket-apis.html) and some [other XRP Ledger software](software-ecosystem.html).
+Any of these formats can be used to sign transactions.
 Despite being prefixed with `master_`, the keys this seed represents are not necessarily the master keys for an account; you can use a key pair as a regular key or a member of a multi-signing list as well.

 The seed value is secret information, so you must protect it very carefully.
 Anyone who knows an address's seed value has effectively full control over that address.